learn-co-curriculum/dsc-lingalg-linear-equations/README.md

 ## What are Linear Equations?

 In mathematics, a system of linear equations (or linear system) is a collection of two or more linear equations involving the same set of variables.
-For example, look at following equations.
+For example, look at the following equations.

 $$
 3x + 2y - z = 0 \\